Rules and Conditions

 c) The use of golf carts is not allowed.

 d) Slow play rules will apply to this Tournament.
 At the Captains’ meeting prior to the Tournament a standard will be set for the speed at which the game will be played.
-Sanction following Appendix I part c 9.
+Sanction following Committee Procedures, Section 5G.

-e) Caddie – definition 7 – Everyone can have the caddy of her own choice with the exception of professionals (coaches).
+e) Caddie – see Rules/Definitions Caddie.
+Everyone can have the caddy of her own choice with the exception of professionals (coaches).
 Fellow team members and team Captains will be allowed.

 f) The Tournament Committee reserves the right to amend the Rules and Conditions should it be necessary.